guillermooo/sublime-undocs/source/customization/settings.rst

 confused by the value a call to ``view.settings().get('tab_size')`` returns, especially if you've explicitly set ``tab_size`` moments earlier.

-By way of example, this is the order in which Sublime Text would process a hypothetical hierarchy of settings for Python on Windows:
+For example, this is the order in which Sublime Text would process a hypothetical hierarchy of settings for Python on Windows:

 - :file:`Packages/Default/Base File.sublime-settings`